 - Divine Freedom and the Doctrine of the Immanent Trinity: In Dialog with Karl Barth and Contemporary Theology.

-Dr. Molnar is also editor of the Karl Barth Society of North America newsletter and president of the Thomas F. Torrance Theological Fellowship.
+Dr. Molnar is also editor of the Karl Barth Society of North America newsletter and [at the time of the interview] president of the Thomas F. Torrance Theological Fellowship.

 It’s a pleasure to have you with us today.